postrust/postrust/docs/index.md

 # Postrust Documentation

 Welcome to the Postrust documentation.
-Postrust is a high-performance, serverless-first REST API server for PostgreSQL databases, written in Rust.
+Postrust is a high-performance, serverless-first automated REST and Graphql API server for PostgreSQL databases, written in Rust.

 ## Quick Links